kadinsayani/Wellness-Tracker/README.md

-WellnessTracker is a Java application that tracks wellness metrics such as steps, water intake, exercise, and also does food tracking.
+WellnessTracker is a Java desktop application that tracks wellness metrics such as steps, water intake, exercise, and also does food tracking.

 ## Project Reflection

-### Development Environment

-For my project, I chose to use the Eclipse IDE.
-For my first demo, I used VIM and javac, however, I decided to switch to Eclipse for my second demo because I wanted an environment with a debugger, JUnit support, a project explorer, and a marketplace.

 ### Switching Between the Text-Based User Interface and Graphical User Interface